ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/instructions-and-interpreters.md

 > Running via CommandBox in the command line will leverage the Lucee CFML engine.

+## Java Integration

+ColdFusion is dynamic language for the JVM, thus it runs in a full JDK/JRE context.
+It also provides you with hooks into the Java virtual machine.
+Meaning you can create and use Java objects natively in CFML.
+You can even create dynamic proxies and implement Java interfaces natively.
+Almost **Any** Java library or program can be class loaded and executed in CFML.
+For further reading check out the [Java Integration Guide](https://cfdocs.org/java): https://cfdocs.org/java

 ## Running ColdFusion from the Command Line

 This is the durable way to write ColdFusion code because you save your instructions into a file.
 That file can then be backed up, transferred, added to source control, etc.